element-hq/policies/docs/matrix-org/privacy_notice.md

 This content includes any information about yourself that you choose to share.

-### 2.2.2 Information we collect automatically as you use the service:
+### 2.2.2 Information we collect automatically as you use the Service:

 #### Device and Connection Information